j-oose/Practice-Code/README.md

 # Practice-Code
+August 2016
-Practice snippets of code while learning javascript
+Practice snippets of code while learning javascript and rebuilding some of the underscore functions.

+Including functions such as:
+Each
+Map
+Reduce
+Filter
+Flatten